jaipkapoor99/bookify/ARCHITECTURE.md

 # Architecture Overview

-This document provides a comprehensive overview of the Event Booking Platform's architecture, design decisions, and system components.
+This document provides a comprehensive overview of Bookify's architecture, design decisions, and system components.

 ## 🏗️ System Architecture